Ranajoy Sadhukhan

 CV | Scholar | Github

 I am a Ph.D. student at InfiniAI Lab with Prof. Beidi Chen at Carnegie Mellon University.
 I am broadly interested in developing algorithms and system optimizations for efficient Machine Learning.
-Additionally, I am keen on current research into the interpretability of foundation models.
-Currently, I am working on efficient inference of Large Language Models.
+Currently, I am working on test-time scaling laws for Large Language Models and how it can be leveraged to achieve higher training throughput for Reinforcement Learning.
+Additionally, I am keen on developing memory-augmented transformer models with scalable knowledge bank decoupled from a lightweight reasoning backbone model.

 Previously, I have worked as a research fellow at Microsoft Research India.
 I am fortunate to be advised by Dr. Harsha Vardhan Simhadri and Dr. Manik Varma.
 At MSR, I have worked on devising efficient and robust solutions for large-scale retrieval and recommendation system using memory-efficient and low-latency approximate nearest neighbor search methods (DiskANN).
 Additionally, I collaborated with the Extreme Classification team.